-This system of classifying the different categories of aggression that pertains to understanding the most common canine aggression "problems" is based on the recorded behavior of canines that range from undomesticated (such as wolves), domesticated (pet population), and stray and feral populations of dogs.
-This classification system also attempts to make use of the most common terms used by various professionals in the pet and working dog field.
+This system for classifying dog aggression is designed to help us understand the most common canine aggression "problems."
+It is based on scientifically recorded and studied canine behavior, including undomesticated (such as wolves), domesticated (pet population), and stray and feral populations.
+It also includes the most common terms used by training professionals in the pet- and working-dog fields.

-Aggression is any behavior, which left uninterrupted, may result in a dog bite.
-Therefore, a behavior such as barking, growling, or even staring may be interpreted as aggression if it is determined to be part of that canine's progression of behaviors that will lead to a bite.
+Aggression is any behavior that, if left uninterrupted, can lead to a dog bite.
+A behavior such as barking, growling, or even staring can be interpreted as aggression if it is part of a behavioral chain that can lead to a bite.

-Aggression can be specific to other dogs, humans, other animals, or even objects.
+Targets of canine aggression can be other dogs, humans, other animals, or even objects.

 A word about "aggression rehabilitation".

-Since many people reading this information are concerned about "rehabilitating" a dog's aggressive behavior, the community must be careful of how this terminology is used.
+Since many people reading this are concerned about "rehabilitating" a dog's aggressive behavior, we should be clear about what this word means.

-This comes from the Latin prefix re-, meaning “again” and habitare, meaning “make fit.”
+“Rehabilitation" is the act of restoring something to its original state.
+It is derived from the Latin prefix “re-,” meaning “again” and “habitare,” meaning “make fit.”

-Aggression is very much a natural behavior and the presentation of aggression is mostly dependent on a canine's genetics and age.
-This will determine how, if left uninterrupted, the dog will behave in different situations.
+Aggression is a natural behavior and its presentation primarily depends on a canine's genetics and age.
+Both these factors determine why and how, if uninterrupted, a dog is likely to be aggressive in certain situations.

-Aggressive behavior can be interrupted by human intervention through a variety of means, particularly training and management, but this is far from what is considered rehabilitation and will fall into the same category as any other learned behavior and the constraints of maintaining that learned behavior.
+Aggressive behavior can be interrupted by various forms of human intervention, particularly training and management, but neither of these is “rehabilitation.”
+Both fall under the same category as any other learned behavior and the constraints of maintaining this behavior.

-The recent surge in "rehabilitated dogs" being adopted out from rescue organizations and then causing significant injury and death afterward is a testament to the importance of understanding the limitations of "rehabilitation".
+The recent surge in "rehabilitated dogs" being adopted out from rescue organizations and then causing significant injury or death underscores the importance of understanding just what “rehabilitation” means.

-For instance, if a greyhound has predatory aggression toward cats and a trainer uses an E-collar to shock a dog for trying to chase a cat, the dog is not rehabilitated.
-The cat aggression is a reflection of the dog's natural behavior and the shock has applied consequences to the natural behavior in that particular situation.
-This dog is not technically "rehabilitated" and will likely revert back to its natural behaviors without a handlers knowledge of how to generalize, maintain, and prevent spontaneous recovery of the natural behavior.
+For example, if a greyhound has predatory aggression toward cats and a trainer uses an E-collar to shock the dog for trying to chase a cat, that dog has not been rehabilitated.
+Cat aggression is a natural behavior and the E-collar has been used to stop it.
+In other words, the dog has not been "rehabilitated,” because chasing cats and other moving animals is a natural behavior.

 Does rehabilitation occur in dog training plans?